General facts

 Forestry

 Finland is the most heavily forested country in the EU and wood is a source of bioenergy, which acts as an alternative to fossil fuels.
 It is also a recyclable and low-carbon material and forests are currently growing more quickly than they are being chopped down which makes it a sustainable industry.
-This sector accounts for 20% of Finland’s export revenue and is responsible for 15% of all jobs in Finland.
+In 2022 the value of the forest industry’s exports totalled €15 billion, and currently employs around 15% of industrial workers.

 Approach to business (things to keep in mind)